jessemonroy650/tutorial-html5ui-hide-show/README.md

 ### The `whitelist` plugin requirement ##

-To note, if `cordova.js` does not load then no plugins work.
+To note, if `cordova.js` does not load, then no plugins work.
 This means that the `whitelist` plugin does not work.
-If a `whitelist` system is not implemented, then your app will be rejected by *Google Play* and *Apple iTunes*.
+If a `whitelist` system is not implemented, then your app may be rejected by *Google Play* and *Apple iTunes*.

 ## Load the `<iframe (...) />` ##